 Exposure to research and applying textbook knowledge outside of the classroom reinforces understanding and provides personal insights into career options.

-The SUNRiSE Program (Summer Undergraduate Research in Science and Engineering), closely aligned to SERCCS, is available for pre-selected undergraduate students from four-year degree granting institutions.
+The SUNRISE Program (Summer Undergraduate Research in Science and Engineering) and PREM (Partnerships for Research and Education in Materials), closely aligned to SERCCS, is available for pre-selected undergraduate students from four-year degree granting institutions.

 CHESS employs undergraduate students to work part-time during the school-year or full-time over summers through our Co-op program, balancing inquiry-based learning skills with teamwork and independent exploration.
 Projects produce long-term benefits to CHESS and the x-ray user community, as well as valuable practical experience for the students.